VKCOM/noverify/README.md

 $ noverify -lang-server -cores=4 -cache-dir=/path/to/cache -stubs-dir=/path/to/phpstorm-stubs
 ```

-There is no official extension for VS Code that supports this mode, so you will need to take, for example, https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-intellisense vs code extension and replace `extension.js` to one provided in this repo.
+There is no official extension for VS Code that supports this mode, so you will need to take, for example, https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-intellisense VS Code extension and replace `extension.js` to the one provided in this repo.

 For example, execute the following after VS Code installation: